-As is now required under the new Endangered Species Act, 2007 Provincial Legislation administered by the Ministry of Environment, Conservation & Parks (M.E.C.P.), we have reviewed the former M.N.R.F. agreement with the Town.
-The M.N.R.F. mapping has basically confirmed that there are no foreseen impacts to natural heritage features or endangered or threatened species on this project; therefore, a permit or agreement under the E.S.A.
-2007 is not necessary at this time.
-Because turtles and snakes are mobile and snakes are indicated as sensitive in the area, we have included herein a copy of the M.N.R.F. mitigation requirements for them in Appendix "REI-B".
+As is now required under the new "Endangered Species Act, 2007" provincial legislation administered by the M.E.C.P., we have reviewed the former M.N.R.F. agreement with the Town and their self-assessment.
+The M.N.R.F. mapping has basically confirmed that snake species including Butler's Garter Snake and Eastern Fox Snake are threatened and endangered, respectively, on this project and threatened birds may be present.
+Because turtles and snakes are mobile and indicated as sensitive and endangered in the area, we have included herein a copy of the M.N.R.F. mitigation requirements for them in Appendix "REI-B".

 Providing mitigation requirements are implemented it was concluded that present wildlife Species at Risk will be protected from negative impacts and will not contravene with Section 9 (species protection) or Section 10 (habitat protection) of the Endangered Species Act, 2007.
-Based on this information we find that the Town can proceed with the eligible new bridge construction in the drain as they are exempt under Sections 9 and 10 of the Act, provided that they follow the rules within Ontario Regulation 242/08.
+Based on this information we find that the Town can proceed with the eligible repairs, maintenance and improvements to the drain as they are exempt under Sections 9 and 10 of the Act, provided that they follow the rules within Ontario Regulation 242/08.
 To address these requirements the Town has established comprehensive mitigation measures as well as species identification guides for reference.
+Copies of the measures and guides shall be provided to the successful Tenderer for use during construction, and these documents are available for viewing by any interested parties at the Town office.